luchsonice/3dod/README.md

 See [`demo.py`](demo/demo.py) for more details.
 For example, if you know the camera intrinsics you may input them as arguments with the convention `--focal-length <float>` and `--principal-point <float> <float>`.
 See our [`MODEL_ZOO.md`](MODEL_ZOO.md) for more model checkpoints.

 ## Omni3D Data <a name="data"></a>
-See [`DATA.md`](DATA.md) for instructions on how to download and set up images and annotations of our Omni3D benchmark for training and evaluating Cube R-CNN.
+See [`DATA.md`](DATA.md) for instructions on how to download and set up images and annotations for training and evaluating Cube R-CNN.
+We only used the SUNRGBD dataset, but it is very easy to extend to other datasets listed in the datasets folder.

 ## Training Cube R-CNN on Omni3D <a name="training"></a>